A Valuable Source of Revenue and Protection for your Hospital

 There has been some resistance to the MOC process.
 Some doctors typically said the process takes too much time, costs too much, and isn’t needed for their employment.

-The connection between practicing in underserved areas and lapsed board certification, however, (needs) more research (to find) the causes of (this disparity) in participation.”
-5
+The connection between practicing in undeserved areas and lapsed board certification, however, (needs) more research (to find) the causes of (this disparity) in participation.”

 The financial rewards to the participants can be substantial.
 However, failure to become properly credentialed can have catastrophic consequences for hospitals, physicians and their patients.